Koch Ties to George Mason University Send Students to Court

 Tensions came to a head last year when GMU announced a plan to rename its law school for the late Supreme Court Justice Antonin Scalia, as part of a $30 million combined gift from the Charles Koch Foundation and an anonymous conservative donor.

-The New York Times reported that Koch and foundations affiliated to the billionaire industrialist have pumped more than $50 million into GMU over the past decade.
+The New York Times reported that Koch and foundations affiliated with the billionaire industrialist have pumped more than $50 million into GMU over the past decade.

 Two libertarian-policy initiatives at GMU, the Mercatus Center and the Institute for Humane Studies, received the bulk of that money.
 The Times notes that Charles Koch sits on the boards of both, and that his foundation has given generously to the Law and Economics Center.